-4.3.4 Provision for Inflation
+4.7.4 Provision for Inflation

-The budget will be prepared by applying forecast RPI increases to non-staff cost.
-In April 2019 RPI stood at 3%.
-This is forecast to drop below 3% to 2.6% by the end of 2019/20.
-During 2019/20 the forecast looks to hover around 3% until the end of 2022/23.
-An inflation rate, therefore, of 3% will be applied to non- salary costs, unless a different specific rate is specified in a contract for the supply of goods and services.
+The budget will be prepared by applying forecast Retail Price Index (RPI) increases to non-staff costs.
+The RPI rate for April 2020 was 1.5%: a decrease of 1.1% (from 2.6%) for March 2020.
+This is forecast to increase to 2.9% by the end of 2020/21.
+During 2020/21 the forecast looks to hover around 3% until the end of 2023.
+An inflation rate, therefore, of 3% will be applied to non-salary costs, unless a different specific rate is specified in a contract for the supply of goods and services.
 For non-contractual supplies and services there will be a freeze on inflation.

-4.3.5 Fees and Charges
+4.7.5 Fees and Charges

-The increase in fees and charges will be subject to specific, detailed review by business managers who will compare the Council's fees for discretionary services to other neighbouring and family group authorities that provide the same services.
-The business managers will also bench mark the fees with other commercial organisations where similar services are provided.
+Changes in fees and charges will be subject to specific, detailed review by business managers who will compare the Council's fees for discretionary services to other neighbouring and family group authorities that provide the same services.
+The business managers will also benchmark the fees with other commercial organisations where similar services are provided.
 Business managers will also assess and evaluate whether new fees and charges can be introduced for discretionary services that are not currently being charged for.